OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/getting-started/getting-started.md

 ## Using the AWS Plugin Commands ##

-TSTool AWS plugin commands are provided for commonly-used AWS features.
+TSTool AWS plugin commands are provided for commonly used AWS features.
 Additional commands will be added in the future as needed.
 The primary uses of the plugin commands are: